trolljoe/discord-py-piracy-bot/README.md

 `pip install requests discord.py asyncio`

 # usage
-this only contains a search feature right now, but you can add more using [this link](https://gamestatus.info/back/api/gameinfo/game/search_title/).
+this only contains a search feature and a popular feature right now, but you can add more using [this link](https://gamestatus.info/back/api/gameinfo/game/search_title/).

 import the package (gamesearcher.py, or whatever the name is)
 ```py